adbreind/spark-zeppelin-17-1/README.md

 ### Materials and setup instructions

 1. Download Apache Zeppelin version 0.7 with "all" bundled interpreters.
 Although the following link looks like a direct link to the package, it actually opens the Apache download page, where you can choose a mirror:  http://www.apache.org/dyn/closer.cgi/zeppelin/zeppelin-0.7.0/zeppelin-0.7.0-bin-all.tgz
-2. Install ... which should be as simple as unzipping this archive.
+2. Install ... which should be as simple as unzipping the archive you just downloaded.
+This version of Zeppelin includes an embedded install of Apache Spark 2.1, which is tested to work with the class notebooks.
 3. Test it out!
-	* cd into the folder where you unpacked Zeppelin
+	* `cd` into the folder where you unpacked Zeppelin
 	* If you run `ls` you should see the `bin` folder
 	* on MacOS/Linux, run `bin/zeppelin-daemon.sh start`
 		* Zeppelin should run on Windows with minor changes (e.g., `zeppelin.cmd`), but YMMV -- if I have some extra time, I'll test it out and update this doc with my learnings
 	* Point your browser to `localhost:8080` and you should see Zeppelin running!
-		* occasionally it seems to require and extra few seconds, refreshes, or even clearing browser cache, moreso than other webapps, not sure why, but don't sweat it
+		* occasionally it seems to require an extra few seconds, refreshes, or even clearing browser cache, moreso than other webapps, not sure why, but don't sweat it
 	* Click "create new note" to start a new notebook
 		* Give it a name (like "Test"); the default interpreter should say "Spark" and you can leave that as is, and click "Create Note"
 	* In the first notebook cell, type in `1 + 1` and hit shift + enter